FAE Alumni

 Dr. Deanna M. Goldstein

-• Research Instructor, Department of Anatomical Sciences at the Renaissance School of Medicine, Stony Brook University, NYNY
+• Research Instructor, Department of Anatomical Sciences, Stony Brook University Renaissance School of Medicine, Stony Brook, NY

 Dr. Catherine J. Llera